ethereum/ethereum-org-website/src/content/developers/tutorials/run-node-raspberry-pi/index.md

 ## Changing parameters {#changing-parameters}

 Clients’ config files are located in the /etc/ethereum/ directory.
-You can edit these files and restart the systemd service in order for the changes to take effect.
+You can edit these files and restart the system service in order for the changes to take effect.
 The only exception is Nethermind which, additionally, has a mainnet config file located here:

 ```bash
 /etc/nethermind/configs/mainnet.cfg